TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/application-server.md

 - `as.fetcher.cache.size`: Number of cache entries.
 In case the cache is full, the Least Frequently Used entry will be evicted.
 Set to `0` to disable.
 - `as.fetcher.cache.ttl`: Time-To-Live for cache entries.

-## Formatter Options {{< new-in-version "3.13.0" >}}
+## Formatter Options

-Application Server can use Javascript payload formatters to decode uplink and encode downlink messages.
+{{< new-in-version "3.13.0" >}} Application Server can use Javascript payload formatters to decode uplink and encode downlink messages.

 - `as.formatters.max-parameter-length`: Maximum length (in bytes) for user-defined payload formatter scripts.
 A global cap of 16KB is enforced at the API level.
 This does not affect payload formatter scripts loaded from the [Device Repository]({{< ref "/integrations/payload-formatters/device-repo" >}}).

-## Storage Integration Options {{< distributions "Enterprise" "AWS Launcher" "Dedicated Cloud" >}} {#storage-integration-options}
+## Storage Integration Options

-The Storage Integration requires a database for storing upstream messages.
+{{< distributions "Enterprise" "AWS Launcher" "Dedicated Cloud" >}} The Storage Integration requires a database for storing upstream messages.

 - `as.packages.storage.provider`: Database backend to use.
 Currently, only `postgres` is supported.